aleph2c/miros/doc/patterns.rst

 .. image:: _static/deferred1.svg
     :align: center

-Here is an example of a chart using the deferred event pattern.
+Here is an example of a chart using the deferred event :term:`pattern<Pattern>`.

 To begin with the chart climbs into the idle state.
 Upon receiving it's first NEW_REQUEST it transitions into the receiving state.
 After a second of processing it transitions into the authorizing state.
 After the authorizing state processes for 2 seconds it transitions back to the idle state.

-The reminder pattern occurs when a NEW_REQUEST event is seen while the system is either in receiving or authorizing.
+The reminder :term:`pattern<Pattern>` occurs when a NEW_REQUEST event is seen while the system is either in receiving or authorizing.
 This NEW_REQUEST event is ignored by these states and caught by the hook in processing.
 The processing state places this NEW_REQUEST event into the deferred queue then passes the program's